-We are looking for students that meet the Team Member Skills and Attributes and the Team Leader skills and attributes (see yellow boxes).
+We are looking for students that meet the Team Member Skills and Attributes (see yellow box).
 Many of these skills are transferable so can be from a mix of experiences including studying, volunteering, sports, roles with responsibility, hobbies etc.

 Does it matter if I have never been overseas before?